 Alabama Butterfly Atlas

-Butterfly: Wing Span: ¾ - 1¼ inches (2.2 - 3.2 cm).
-The upperside of the male is iridescent silvery blue with narrow dark borders; the female is darker blue with wide borders.
-Both sexes have white fringe.
-The underside is gray-brown; both wings have a row of white-ringed, round black spots.
+Butterfly: Wing Span: ¾ - 1¼ inches (2.2 - 3.2 cm) UPPER SURFACE (dorsal) Male iridescent silvery blue with narrow dark borders; female idarker blue with wide borders.
+UNDER SURFACE (ventral) Gray-brown; both wings with row of white-ringed, round black spots.
+White wing fringe.

 ID Tip: Row of round, white-rimmed spots on ventral wings

-Egg: Pale blue-green, laid singly on buds or tender growth of host plant.
+Egg: Pale blue-green; disc shaped.
+Laid singly on buds or tender growth of host plant.

-Chrysalis: Light brown.
+Chrysalis: Light brown with dark brown speckles.
+Bean shaped.
 Probably attached to debris at the bottom of host plant.
-It is the overwintering stage.
+The overwintering stage.

 Distribution and Abundance